feathersjs-ecosystem/feathers-swift/README.md

 }
 ```

-All the `var` declarations are mutable and you can set and mutate them as needed in your hooks.
+All the `var` declarations are mutable and you can set and mutate them as needed in your hooks, including `.method` if you want to do things like swap out parameters or change the method call entirely (e.g. changing a `.get` to a `.find`).

 Important things to note about the hook object:
 - Setting `error` will cause the hook processing chain to stop and immediately run any error hooks.
 If that happens in a `before` hook, the request will also be skipped.